 - The set flow log-dropped-packet and unset flow log-dropped-packet commands are not documented in the 6.3.0 ScreenOS IPv4 CLI Reference Guide: Command Descriptions.
-You can access the description of these commands from the 6.3.0 ScreenOS IPv6 CLI Reference Guide: Command Descriptions. - The following information in the ntp Through RIPng chapter of the 6.2.0 and 6.3.0 ScreenOS IPv6 CLI Reference Guide: Command Descriptions is incorrect and redundant:
+You can access the description of these commands from the 6.3.0 ScreenOS IPv6 CLI Reference Guide: Command Descriptions. - In the ping chapter of the 6.2.0 and 6.3.0 ScreenOS IPv4 CLI Reference Guide: Command Descriptions, the following feature is not supported, because ScreenOS does not perform ping from MIP: